wp-plugins/pager-widget/readme.txt

 Plugin URI: http://dcdcgroup.org/wordpress/pager-widget

 Description: Widget that provides "Parent | Previous | Next" buttons to navigate between pages at the same hierarchy level (and up to the parent page).
-You can modify the settings to choose which words you want to use.
+You can modify the settings to choose the words you want to use.
 To enable, first activate the plugin, then add the widget to a sidebar in the Widgets settings page.

 Author: Paul Aumer-Ryan, Software Engineer, Distance Course Design & Consulting (DCDC), College of